-Redeeming Riches has been running a truly good series, 10 Money-Saving Tips to Help You Stash $10,000!, which includes tips in each post on how to accumulate such a pile of cash, one expense at a time.
-The initial post in the series ran back on February 22nd, and took aim at cutting back on going out to eat as the first tip in the quest.
+Redeeming Riches once ran a truly good series, 10 Money-Saving Tips to Help You Stash $10,000!, which includes tips in each post on how to accumulate such a pile of cash, one expense at a time.
+The initial post in the series took aim at cutting back on going out to eat as the first tip in the quest.
+It begs the question: how much money can you save by not eating out?

-A daily fast food lunch runs at least $5; in a typical five day work week, that’s $25.
-Over the course of a year, $1300.
+A daily fast food lunch runs at least $6; in a typical five day work week, that?s $30.
+Over the course of a year that’s over $1,500.
 Just for lunch.
 Just for one person.
 How many people in your household might be doing that?

-At mid-priced restaurants—Appleby’s, Ruby Tuesday, etc–$40 for a couple is pretty standard.
-Done weekly over the course of a year exceeds $2000.
-For a family of four it double to $4000.
-That’s starting to look like an annual grocery budget for a typical family, and all we’ve satisfied is one meal per week.
+At mid-priced restaurants ?
+Appleby?s, Ruby Tuesday, etc – $50 for a couple is pretty standard.
+Done weekly over the course of a year exceeds $2,500.
+For a family of four it double to $5,000.
+That?s starting to look like an annual grocery budget for a typical family, and all we?ve satisfied is one meal per week.

 Some households eat dinner out two or three times per week, so we can multiply accordingly and see that thousands of dollars can be spent with little effort or concern.